 We reached out to Hexr (then Hexo Helmets) after seeing their development on instagram.
-One of the absolute joys of doing work like this is to be able to contact companies directly and put across your ideas.
 Hexr have developed a unique hexagonal structure, that proved 26% safer than traditional foam helmets in testing.
 It’s incredibly thermally efficient and has excellent aerodynamic properties.
 The result of many years prototyping and testing before finally being brought to market in summer 2019.

-What’s more, each helmet is made from a sustainable, recyclable, 3d printed material, derived from the humble castor bean. to get one, you first recieve a 3D head scanning tool.
-In seconds a highly detailed point cloud is generated and the data sent for printing.
+What’s more, each helmet is made from a sustainable, recyclable, 3d printed material, derived from the humble castor bean.
+To get one, you first recieve a 3D head scanning tool.
+In seconds a highly detailed head scan is generated and the data sent for printing.

 Each helmet is uniquely individual.